-Record of Decision (ROD) .
-The document containing the final decision and agreement among the installation, the state, and U.S. EPA concerning selection of the remedial action at a site or a group of sites.
-Remedial Action (RA) Those actions consistent with permanent remedy taken instead of or in addition to removal actions in the event of a release or threatened release of a hazardous substance into the environment, to prevent or minimize the release of hazardous substances so that they do not migrate to cause substantial danger to present or future public health, welfare or the environment.
+selection of the remedial action at a site or a group of sites.
+Remedial or Remedial Action Those actions consistent with permanent remedy taken instead of or in addition to removal actions in the event of a release or threatened release of a hazardous substance into the environment, to prevent or minimize the release of hazardous substances so that they do not migrate to cause substantial danger to present or future public health, welfare or the environment.
 The term includes, but is not limited to, such actions at the location of the release as storage; confinement; perimeter protection using dikes, trenches, or ditches; clay cover; neutralization; cleanup of released hazardous substances and associated contaminated materials; recycling or reuse; diversion; destruction; segregation of reactive wastes; dredging or excavations; repair or replacement of leaking containers; collection of leachate and runoff; onsite treatment or incineration; provision of alternative water supplies; and any monitoring reasonably required to assure that such actions protect the public health, welfare and the environment.
 The term includes the costs of permanent relocation of residents and businesses and community facilities where the President determines that, alone or in combination with other measures, such relocation is more cost-effective and environmentally preferable to the transportation, storage, treatment, destruction, or secure disposition offsite of hazardous substances, or may otherwise be necessary to protect the public health or welfare.
 The term includes offsite transport and offsite storage, treatment, destruction, or secure disposition of hazardous substances and associated contaminated materials.
-Remedial Action-Construction (RA-C) .
-The period during which the final remedy is being put in place.
+Remedial Action-Construction The period during which the final remedy is being put in place.
 The end date signifies that the construction is complete, all testing has been accomplished, and that the remedy will function properly.

+RCRA Facility Investigation RCRA process for determining the extent of hazardous waste contamination.
+Similar to a CERCLA remedial investigation.

-Remedial Action-Operation (RA-O) The period during which the remedy is in place and operating to achieve the cleanup objective identified in the Record of Decision or equivalent agreement.
-Any system operation or monitoring requirements during this time shall be termed RA-O. Remedial Design (RD) .
-CERCLA phase during which construction parameters and equipment specifications for a selected cleanup technology are defined on the basis of the unique characteristics of the site.
-Remedial Investigation (RI) .
-CERCLA process for determining the extent of hazardous substance contamination and, as appropriate, for conducting treatability studies.
+Remedial Action-Operation The period during which the remedy is in place and operating to achieve the cleanup objective identified in the Record of (RA-O) Decision or equivalent agreement.
+Any system operation or monitoring requirements during this time shall be termed RA-O.

+Remedial Design CERCLA phase during which construction parameters and equipment specifications for a selected cleanup technology are defined on the basis of the unique characteristics of the site.

+Remedial Investigation (RI) CERCLA process for determining the extent of hazardous substance contamination and, as appropriate, for conducting treatability studies.
 The RI provides site-specific information for the feasibility study.
-Remedial Project Manager (RPM) The person assigned to manage remedial actions or other response actions taken (or needed) at sites in the Installation Restoration program (IRP).
-The RPM is responsible for coordinating, directing, and reviewing IRP work; ensuring compliance with the National Contingency Plan; and recommending action on decisions.
-Remedy in Place (RIP) Designation that a final remedial action has been constructed and implemented and is operating as planned in the remedial design.
-An example of a remedy in place is a pump-and-treat system that is installed, is operating as designed, and will continue to operate until cleanup levels have been attained.
-Because operation of the remedy is ongoing, the site cannot be considered response complete.